luisfernandofaria/equacao2grau/README.md

 # equacao2grau

-Simple program that calculates a quadratic equation.
+Simple program that calculates a quadratic equation using Java with Swing.